 One thing that sets loafers apart is that they have an elevated seam that goes along the shoe’s toe.
 Loafers are usually made of softer leather materials.

 Now that you know some of the main types of dress shoes, you should know what to look for among these categories to help you make a final purchase.

 With any shoe purchase, you should be looking for the level of comfort.
 You need a shoe that is comfortable to wear.
-This is crucial especially if you will be wearing them hours on end.
+This is crucial especially if you’ll be wearing them hours on end.

 Make sure they are comfortable to lace up and fit snugly all day long.

 You want a pair that are breathable as well, to reduce smell and to keep your feet feeling aired out during the day.
 Durability is also very important in dress shoes, as they are a financial investment and you do not want them to easily wear and tear.

 Look is also very important, and you should have various colors and styles depending on your outfit of choice.